Phone-GWP-group

 Properties of Correx®

-The material and manufacturing process provides Correx® material with many advantageous properties.
+The material and manufacturing process provide Correx® material with many advantageous properties.

 It is highly durable, impact-resistant, and has an excellent strength-to-weight ratio.
 These properties make it ideal for heavy-duty packaging and handling applications.

-Besides this, the material is one hundred per cent waterproof and weatherproof.
-As well as enhancing its longevity, these properties have made it so popular for external signage and use in construction projects.
+Besides this, the material is 100% waterproof and weatherproof.
+As well as enhancing its longevity, these properties have made it popular for external signage and construction projects.

-Besides water, Correx® is also resistant to mould, fungi and most chemicals.
+In addition to water, Correx® is also resistant to mould, fungi, and most chemicals.

 Temperature and impact performance

 Correx® uses an ethylene-propylene copolymer, which is resistant to impact.
-It exhibits a high level of impact resistance at normal operating temperatures, ranging from approximately 0°C to 85°C.
+It exhibits high impact resistance over a wide temperature range, from approximately 0°C to 85°C.

-Above 85°C, the material starts to soften, increasing the impact performance while losing structural strength.
-The material continues to soften until approximately 140°C when the polymer begins to melt.
+Above 85°C, the material starts to soften, increasing the impact performance whilst losing structural strength.
+The material continues to soften until approximately 140°C, when the polymer begins to melt.

-At temperatures below 0°C, Correx® becomes more rigid but at the same time becomes more brittle.
+At temperatures below 0°C, Correx® becomes more rigid but also more brittle.

 At -18°C, the impact strength is reduced by approximately 10%.
-While there are no measurements for impact performance below -18°C, other industries routinely use polypropylene copolymers at temperatures down to 30°C (e.g., for ice cream tubs).
+While there are no impact performance measurements below -18°C, other industries routinely use polypropylene copolymers at temperatures down to 30°C (e.g., for ice cream tubs).

 Down to temperatures around -30°C, you can expect the structure of Correx® to remain intact so long as the product is not subjected to unreasonable treatment.
 You can expect Correx® boxes to perform well in an environment such as on shelves, single-stacked.